Photo Tours with Nevada

 If the tour has not filled, the next day I notify a Special List of people who have personally contacted me with their interest in my tours.
 I will also contact this Special List if there is a last minute cancellation.

 If you have not been on a previous tour and are really interested in my tours, please email me and I can put you on the Special List.
 Or, better yet, take a workshop with me so you can be on the Select Photo Tour List.
-I offer about 3 - 4 tours a year. ”
+I only offer about 3 - 4 tours a year. ”